PennyLaneAI/pennylane-qiskit/README.rst

     pip install "qiskit<0.46"
     pip install pennylane-qiskit

-If you prefer to use Qiskit 1.0, you can replace the first line above with ``pip install qiskit``, or omit it entirely.
-Note that only conversion to PennyLane is supported for Qiskit 1.0; support for devices with 1.0 be available in a later release of the plugin.
+If you prefer to use Qiskit 1.0, you can omit the first line above and instead consult the `Qiskit installation guide <https://docs.quantum.ibm.com/start/install>`__, which includes details on how to migrate to 1.0 if you already have Qiskit installed.
+Note that only conversion to PennyLane is supported with Qiskit 1.0; support for devices with 1.0 be available in a later release of the plugin.

 To test that the PennyLane-Qiskit plugin is working correctly you can run